Table of Contents

 Net hiring assesses the extent to which managers or departments are over-relying on recruitment at the expense of retaining quality employees.
 It is designed to provide insights into the impact of staffing levels and activities on achieving objectives and can offer insights into lower levels of innovation or collaboration.
 It also provides insights into managerial effectiveness by asking questions such as “Are we hiding poor managerial performance by maintaining reasonable headcount-to-budget ratios?

 Quality of hire (QOH) is the most valuable assessment of a recruiting process, shedding equal light on the capabilities of the recruiting function and hiring managers.
 Key talent outcomes for assessing QOH include post-hiring speed to competency, retention or length of tenure, performance ratings, high potential or succession plan status, promotions, and talent review results.
-Evaluating the impact of hiring and retaining high-performing, high-potential, and culture-aligned team members at scale on key business outcomes can provide proof of the value of excellence in people assessment and management.
+Evaluating the impact of hiring and retaining high-performing, high-potential, and culture-aligned team members at scale on key business outcomes can demonstrate the value of excellence in people assessment and management.

 Relevant Practices & Tools